Home > Tours > Australia Tours > Top End & Kimberley Spectacular

 • Darwin City Sights - Hop-on-Hop-off Tour: The perfect introduction to the Top End city of Darwin.
 The tour takes in all of Darwin’s main historical and cultural attractions with an opportunity to stop and visit during the tour.

-Then it’s time to move on to Katherine, the “Crossroads of the North”.
+It’s time to move on to Katherine, the “Crossroads of the North”.
 The third-largest town in the Northern Territory, Katherine is a gateway between outback desert and the tropical climate of the Top End.
 You’ll explore Nitmiluk National Park, owned by the Jawoyn people and home of the breathtaking Nitmiluk (Katherine) Gorge, renowned for its towering sandstone cliffs, ancient rock art and serene waterways.
-Tonight, your Special Stay lodge is an 18-room outback sanctuary nestled in the bush and imbued with indigenous culture and artwork.
+Tonight, your Scenic Special Stay is at an outback sanctuary nestled in the bush and imbued with indigenous culture and artwork.

+Scenic Enrich: Take a dinner cruise through Nitmiluk Gorge, where you’ll marvel at the famed towering red ochre sandstone walls and hear stories of the local Jawoyn people.
 (B/D)

-Enrich: Take a dinner cruise through Nitmiluk Gorge, where you’ll marvel at the famed towering red ochre sandstone walls and hear stories of the local Jawoyn people.

 Journey to Western Australia and let the vast expanse of the Kimberley slowly reveal itself.
 Visit Lake Argyle, one of the largest man-made lakes in the Southern Hemisphere.
 The Ord River Dam led to the creation of Lake Argyle which, at more than 18 times the size of Sydney Harbour, classifies as an inland sea.
 The freshwater lake contains more than 70 islands and features an incredible array of native wildlife, from freshwater crocs to hundreds of species of birds.